PrestaShop/docs/src/content/1.7/development/page-reference/back-office/order/refunds/_index.md

     $orderId
 );

-// give it to the command bus
+// Give it to the command bus
 $this->commandBus->handle($command);
 ```